Great Mosque of Gaza: Byzantine church

-The building was constructed in 406 AD as a large Byzantine church by Empress Aelia Eudocia, although it is also a possible that the church was built by Emperor Marcian.
-The church appeared on the 6th-century Madaba Map of the Holy Land.
+A Christian basilica was built on the site in the 5th century CE, either during the reign of Eastern Roman Empress Aelia Eudocia, or Emperor Marcianus.
+In either event, the basilica was finished and appeared on the 6th-century Madaba Map of the Holy Land.

 Early Muslim mosque

-The Byzantine church was transformed into a mosque in the 7th century by Omar ibn al-Khattab's generals, in the early years of Rashidun rule.
+The Byzantine church was transformed into a mosque in the 7th century by Omar ibn al-Khattab's generals, after the conquest of Roman Palaestina by the Rashidun Caliphate.
 The mosque is still alternatively named "al-Omari", in honour of Omar ibn al-Khattab who was caliph during the Muslim conquest of Palestine.
 In 985, during Abbasid rule, Arab geographer al-Muqaddasi wrote that the Great Mosque was a "beautiful mosque."
 On 5 December 1033, an earthquake caused the pinnacle of the mosque's minaret to collapse.

 Crusader church

-In 1149 the Crusaders, who had conquered Gaza in 1100, built a large church atop the ruins of the church upon a decree by Baldwin III of Jerusalem.
+In 1149, the Crusaders, who had conquered Gaza in 1100, built a large church atop the ruins of the earlier Byzantine church upon a decree by Baldwin III of Jerusalem.
 However, in William of Tyre's descriptions of grand Crusader churches, it is not mentioned.
 Of the Great Mosque's three aisles today, it is believed that portions of two of them had formed part of the Crusader church.